BST-Plus/BST-Plus/README.md

 -----

-BST Plus is the "big brother" of BST, Bootstrap Starter Theme [https://github.com/SimonPadbury/bst](https://github.com/SimonPadbury/bst).
-It shares the same basic features as BST, and adds a few more basic features.
+BST Plus is the "big brother" of **BST**, Bootstrap Starter Theme [https://github.com/SimonPadbury/bst](https://github.com/SimonPadbury/bst).
+(BST and BST-Plus share the same basic features; see above.)

 Is BST-Plus is too much for you?
-If you only need "BST with WooCommerce support, Hovernav and Meganav" then go to [https://github.com/SimonPadbury/WBST](https://github.com/SimonPadbury/WBST).
+If you only need "BST with WooCommerce support, Hovernav and Meganav" then check out **WBST** – [https://github.com/SimonPadbury/WBST](https://github.com/SimonPadbury/WBST).